ParallelMaths/parallel/pages/6-01-mathematics-of-cake.md

 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

-## 1. The Scientific Way to Cut a Cake
+## 1. The scientific way to cut a cake

 Watch this Numberphile video about the best way to cut a cake and answer a few questions.